danschmidt5189/yii-rest/README.md

 The Yii REST extension adds classes and filters that help you write RESTful controllers.
 Key features:

-1. A facade layer for translating client requests to a format your controller understands
+1. A Adaptor layer for translating client requests to a format your controller understands
 2. A parameter model for validating and configuring your action parameters in an OOP way
 3. A standard set of Actions for all your CRUD needs
 4. A works-out-of-the-box RESTController with verb and parameter filtering